LUHMW/MaturityModel/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`reifegradmodell` section for further information, including how to :ref:`abschnitt1` the project.

 .. note::